 All MAPD plans must have a Maximum Out of Pocket (MOOP).
 Many plans have MOOPS of $6700 but it's not uncommon to see them as low as $1500 in larger cities.
 I've even seen MOOPS as low as $1000 in cities like Los Angeles, CA!
 The MOOP is actually my favorite feature of Medicare Advantage Plans.

 That's not all though– I've seen Medicare Advantage Plans waive the 3-day hospital stay rule for Skilled Nursing Facilities (SNF), which is a fantastic benefit that you can't get with original Medicare and a Medigap plan.
-And considering that some people with Medigap plans have seen their three-day inpatient hospital stay ruled as outpatient in a Medicare audit, and then have to pay for all of the SNF days they used, it can be a fantastic plan for some people.
+And considering that some people with Medigap plans have seen their three-day inpatient hospital stay ruled as an outpatient in a Medicare audit, and then have to pay for all of the SNF days they used, it can be a fantastic plan for some people.

 Medicare Advantage Plans offer yearly physical exams, another option not offered by Medigap plans.